python-elective-kea/IntroPythonSpring2025/lessons/ses10.md

 Herefter skal du træne brugen af numpy vha. af følgende prompt.

-> PROMPT: "I would like to have some exercises in python covering the Numpy library.
-Each exercise should include one of the following topics: Creating a numpy array,.
-All exercises should make a relation between the for loop approch vs the comprehesion approach.
-You should give me one exercise at the time, and then evaluate my answer and grade it with a grade from 1 to 10.
-Then give me another exercise that is either harder or easier based on the evaluation and grade you gave me."
+> PROMPT: "I want to practice Python exercises focusing on the NumPy library.
+Each exercise should cover one of the following topics: creating a NumPy array, manipulating arrays, or applying mathematical operations on arrays.

+> Please give me one exercise at a time.
+After I submit my solution, evaluate my answer, provide constructive feedback, and grade it on a scale of 1 to 10.
+Based on my performance, adjust the difficulty level of the next exercise to either be harder or easier."

 ## Dagen i dag